svenberglund/revlookup/README.md

 # REVDNS.PY

-This program is invoked with a IP address as first and only parameter (example):
+This program is invoked with an IP address as first and only parameter (example):
 ```
 python revdns.py 146.112.62.105
 ```